slexisvn/query_engine/docs/03-optimizer/16-expression-simplification.md

 **Folding an integer pair can change the literal's declared type.** For `+`, `-`, and `*` the folded literal is typed `FLOAT64` whenever JavaScript's result is a `number`, which for two `INT32` operands it always is.
 The value is right and the engine's own arithmetic is double-based anyway ([chapter 9](../01-frontend/09-types-and-expressions.md) covers why `5 / 2` is `2.5` here), but a plan reader expecting `INT32` will be surprised.

-**Folding is done with JavaScript operators.** String literals compare lexicographically, which matches SQL for `VARCHAR`, and division by a literal zero yields JavaScript's `Infinity` rather than an error or a null. `SELECT 1/0 AS X` folds to a `FLOAT64` literal whose value is `Infinity`, and that is the value the row carries — it only *looks* like `null` because `JSON.stringify` renders it that way.
+**Folding is done with JavaScript operators.** String literals use JavaScript's comparison order, which is not a general implementation of SQL collations, and division by a literal zero yields JavaScript's `Infinity` rather than an error or a null. `SELECT 1/0 AS X` folds to a `FLOAT64` literal whose value is `Infinity`, and that is the value the row carries — it only *looks* like `null` because `JSON.stringify` renders it that way.

 **`factorCommonConjuncts` only looks at the top level of each branch.** `(a AND (b AND c)) OR (a AND d)` factors because `splitConjuncts` flattens nested `AND`s, but `(a OR b) AND c` on one side and `a` on the other share nothing at conjunct level, and nothing is factored.